RayPT808/activitytracker/README.md

 ![About](assets/images/desktopabout.png)

 - **Registration Validation** The registration form uses standard validations to highlight any errors for the user in case of wrong or missing details.

+- **Registration Validation** The registration form is using standard validations to highlight any error for the user in case of wrong or missing details.

     - **Existing User**: Registration will not proceed when a new user selects a previously saved user name.

     ![Existing User](assets/images/validationexistinguser.png)

     - **Missing Password** The registration will not proceed if one of the passwords is missing.

     ![Missing Password](assets/images/validationmissingpassword.png)

     - **Mismatched Passwords** The registration will not proceed if the two passwords that the user puts in do not match fully.

     ![Password Mismatch](assets/images/validationpasswordnomatch.png)

     - **Missing Username** The registration will not go ahead if the username is missing.

     ![Missing Username](assets/images/validationusername.png)

     - **Missing Email** The registration will not go ahead if the email is missing.